PAYE & NICs: Acquisition of Securities

 Acquisition of securities

-A straight forward form of reward with employment-related securities is where the employer gives the employee securities for free or for less than their market value.
+A straight forward form of reward with employment-related securities is where the employer transfers securities to the employee for free or for less than their market value.
 The difference between their market value and what the employee paid will be chargeable as earnings (being “money’s worth”) under ITEPA03/S62 – see ERSM20500.

 However the amount chargeable under section 62 on acquisition of restricted securities or convertible securities may be modified by: